tejasbg19/VSD-squadron-mini-internship/Task_4.md

 <br>
 <br>
-Just as shown in abobe illustrations we can debug each and every line of our `.o` file using `spike` and analyse the execution of the same.
+Just as shown in above illustrations we can debug each and every line of our `.o` file using `spike` and analyse the execution of the same.

 <!--
 ### Instruction - 09